How to Unclog a Drain (Without Resorting to Chemicals)

 Dos and Don’ts for a Clean Drain

 - Do use drain screens orstrainers to keep as much hair and debris out of the pipes as possible.

-- Don’t treat your sink like a dumping ground for things that don’t belong in it.Even if something seems to rinse down OK, it can cause problems later on.
+- Don't treat your sink like a dumping ground for things that don't belong in it.Even if something seems to rinse down OK, it can still cause problems.

 - Do give your drain some love to help prevent clogs.
 Most times, running hot water for a while will help you clear and clean it.
-If you’re dealing with funny odor, use the baking soda and vinegar step, above, for a little refresh.
+If you're dealing with odor, use the baking soda and vinegar step above for a little refresh.